eekcoopuw/jobmon/docsource/core_concepts.rst

 Task Templates with.
 You may overhaul your Workflows and Tasks/TaskTemplates over time, but the concept of the project will remain to categorize them within the broader IHME pipeline.

+.. _jobmon-dag-label:

+DAG
+###
+Directed Acyclic Graph.
+The graph of Tasks that will be traversed upon execution of a WorkflowRun.
+Made up of :ref:`jobmon-node-label` (Tasks with specific node arguments) and :ref:`jobmon-edge-label` (the relationship between two Nodes)

 .. _jobmon-workflow-label:

 Workflow
 ########
 *(aka Batch, aka Swarm)*
 The object that encompasses all of your Tasks that will be executed.
-It builds on the DAG to include the setup logic to bind all of the objects to the database and capture metadata about the Workflow.
-Much like Task is the intent to run a command, and Task Instance is the actual execution, Workflow is the intent to run a DAG of Tasks, and a Workflow Run is the actual execution of the DAG traversal.
+It builds on the :ref:`jobmon-dag-label` to include the setup logic to bind all of the objects to the database and capture metadata about the Workflow.
+Much like :ref:`jobmon-task-label` is the intent to run a command, and :ref:`jobmon-ti-label` is the actual execution, Workflow is the intent to run a DAG of Tasks, and a :ref:`jobmon-wfrun-label` is the actual execution of the DAG traversal.
 Therefore a Workflow can be resumed if it failed on a previous Workflow Run, but the Tasks that it will execute must remain the same.
 This is codified in the WorkflowArgs parameter that the user can define to indicate what makes this set of Tasks unique such that no other Workflow will be the same.